zilexa/Homeserver/filesystem/folderstructure/README.md

 - `$HOME/.cache`, `/tmp` --> nested subvolumes are excluded when the parent subvol is snapshotted.
 These folders contain expendable data, should be excluded.
 - `/system-snapshots` --> the location of snapshots.
 Exclude.\

-On data disks:
+On data disks (root subvolumes):
+- `/data` contains all data.
+This is the subvolume that will be backupped (!) and protected via parity.
-`/data` and `/.snapraid` both root subvolumes.
-That latter contains the snapraid content file.
+- `/.snapraid` contains the snapraid content file.
+- `/data/Media/TV/incoming/incomplete` a nested subvolume.
+Downloaded files can be heavily fragmented.
+The torrent client can be set to download to `incomplete` and move files to `complete` when finished.
+By having a subvol for incomplete, files will be newly created (instead of just updating the index table) in complete.
+Zero fragmentation!

 ### MAJOR benefit of subvolumes
 The docker and home subvolumes are root subvolumes just like /.